 On behalf of the children, staff and governors of Inglehurst Junior school, I would like to welcome you to our website.
 Here you will be able to access important information about the school, and will be able to keep up to date with all the latest news and exciting developments at Inglehurst.

 The school has a rich and varied history, dating back to Victorian times in the 19th Century.
-The photographs at the bottom of the page are taken from old school log books, which are over a hundred years old!
-The school was previously a boarding school, and the hand drawn plans below show that class sizes in the 21st century are far more manageable than they were back in the 19th century.
+The school was previously a boarding school, and class sizes in the 21st century were far more manageable than they were back in the 19th century.
 I wouldn’t like to have been a teacher back then!

 We run a variety of fabulous clubs that cater for different interests.
 Our clubs are often oversubscribed due to the exciting nature of them.
 Children who participate in our clubs develop skills in street dance, Japanese language, skipping, arts and craft, cookery, just to name a few!